Federation Forest State Park: History

 The park gets its name from the Washington state chapter of the General Federation of Women's Clubs (GFWC-WS), which raised the initial $25,000 that was used to purchase the land for the park from a lumber company in 1928.
 GFWC-WS members were concerned about the rapid pace of deforestation around the country and wanted to preserve the remaining old-growth forest in the state of Washington.
 The original park was located about 8 mi west of Snoqualmie Pass and was dedicated in 1934.
 In the following years, windstorms, widening of an adjacent highway, and logging on the adjacent property took a toll on the park, and the land was eventually sold back to the lumber company in 1938.

 After about a decade, the present-day location along the White River was chosen and dedicated in 1949.
 In 1958, local educator and GFWC-WS member, Catherine T. Montgomery left the money from her estate to the park.
 The money was used to build the Catherine Montgomery Interpretive Center.

 Facilities

-The Catherine Montgomery Interpretive Center has exhibits on the history the General Federation of Women's Clubs and the Salish people early presence along the White River.
-In front of the Interpretive Center is native plant identification garden with markers identifying over two dozen plants.
+The Catherine Montgomery Interpretive Center has exhibits on the history of the General Federation of Women's Clubs and the Salish people's early presence along the White River.
+In front of the Interpretive Center is a native plant identification garden with markers identifying over two dozen plants.
 From the Interpretive Center a series of hiking trails fan out into the park.